 NBHC has entered into a 30-year agreement for the OMM of the F-MH with Maritime Road Development, with adjustments for inflation and other items as per provisions of the agreement.
-Under this agreement a 20-year fixed OMM price was established ending January 22, 2018.
-The OMM payment is subject to negotiation with the Operator for the final ten years and has resulted in arbitration panel decisions (see Note 16).
+Under th is agreement a 20-year fixed OMM price was established ending January 22, 2018.
+The OMM payment was subject to negotiation with the Operator for the final ten years and has resulted in arbitration panel decisions.